The Mahabharata, Book 04

 Prince Duryodhan claims thee, lady, and the victor bids me

 Thou shalt serve him as his vassal, as his slave in palace stay!"

 "Have I heard thee, menial, rightly?" questioned she in anguish

-"Doth a crownéd king and husband stake his wife and lose
+"Doth a crownéd king and husband stake his wife and lose his queen,

 Did my noble lord and monarch sense and reason lose at dice,

 Other stake he did not wager, wedded wife to sacrifice!"

 "Other stakes were duly wagered," so he spake with bitter

 "Wealth and empire, every object which Yudhishthir called his own,